mooculus/laode/GUIDE.md

 ```
 ./build-both.sh --root=$HOME/linear-algebra/laode sample.tex
 ```
-two files will be created: one with solutions, and one without.
+two files will be created:
+* one with solutions called `homework0s.pdf` and
+* one without solutions called `homework0e.pdf`.